 You will leave the hospital with a visit scheduled for you and your baby in the first week after your baby is born.
-Moms will also need to be seen two more times postpartum, at 2 weeks and at 6 weeks after your baby is born.
+Moms will also need to be seen two more times postpartum, at 2 weeks and 6 weeks after their baby is born.

 Immunization Schedule – Birth to 16 Years.
 As a parent, you want to give your child a healthy start in life.
 Immunization is the single most important way parents can protect their children from serious diseases.
 Click the link to see charts showing vaccines needed by age and for enrolling in child care, early childhood programs, and school in Minnesota.

 Newborn Screening at the Hospital.
 What can parents expect?
 Along with exams and vital signs, we offer a number of things in the hospital to protect your baby and help your baby get a healthy start in life.
 Read more about what to expect regarding newborn health and screening at the hospital.

 Your New Baby.
 What are normal changes?
 As a new parent, you may have questions about your baby.
 Here you will find some common physical features and behaviors you may notice in your baby after birth.